ChanThien3101/plugin-dos-protection-modsecurity/README.md

 ## Notes

-Set full write permissions for the blockListIP.txt file if you want to use rule 9514910 to block the IP ipset and iptables rules will be lost when you shut down or reboot, so you need to back them up before shutting down.
+Set full write permissions for the blockListIP.txt file if you want to use rule 9514910 to block the IP.

+ipset and iptables rules will be lost when you shut down or reboot, so you need to back them up before shutting down.

 ## Contacts